keystonejs/prisma-day-2021-workshop/README.md

    `transferFun: maps T cross T to T,`

-just all the brackets are in the wrong place for the eye to flow smoothly over it.
+just all the brackets are in the wrong place for the eye to flow smoothly over it, and the one place we want a new dummy variable, `to`, `ts` forces `=>`.
+I'd prefer the Haskell style notation to read

-The issue here is we have to name variables for types which are `not instantiated`, and `naming things is hard`.
+   `transferFun: T => T to T,`

-Using this convention, a free grammar is pinned down, in which the two new constructs make sense, and the rather clunky type specifications almost become readable, a bit like what tailwind does to css. cross is preferred for short defintions, opposed to x: or X:.
-At first these both looked excellent options, then they didn't. x is heavily overused.
-So of the two X looks better, but is in caps, I vote it runner up, and perhaps optimal for long type definitions.
-X in maths means the same thing, as does cross.
+since `=>` is somewhat overused.
+The return type is special in comparisson to intermediary closure parameters.

 But when printed, the shorter
    `transferFun: (maps: T) => (X: T) => T`